azsefi/ETLwithAthena/README.md

 >>> access = 'xxxx'
 >>> secret = 'yyyy'
 ````
-I copied file under "s3://olx-bdt-recruit/de/horizontals/" to "s3://olxdata".
-My output bucket is "s3://shafi-outputs"
+I copied files under "s3://olx-bdt-recruit/de/horizontals/" to "s3://olxdata".
+My output bucket is "s3://shafi-outputs".
+Thus, "olxdata" is source bucket and "shafi-outputs" is output bucket.
 ```Python
 >>> loader = EventLoader('olxdata', 'shafi-outputs', access, secret)
 ```
 It is needed to define configuration parameter to control ETL.
+For example, same ETL may be required to run for IOS users instead of android users.
+So, config parameter should be modified accordingly.
+Please note that, the config values must be same as the "folder" structure of the source files.

 ```Python
 >>> config = OrderedDict()